zahamza/simple_6502rs/README.md

 # simple_6502rs
 ## [Web App](https://zahamza.github.io/simple_6502rs/)
 Web App deployed on link above.
+The app was designed to be used with a smaller window than fullscreen (see screenshot on 'Native Look'), so theres some wasted space with fullscreen.
 This app is made more fun and learning, so code will probably break if its pushed too hard (I added some guards, however).

 /docs and its scripts were slightly modfied version of the [egui template](https://github.com/emilk/egui_template/).
 If you want to compile the wasm on your own or use the scripts, [read here](https://github.com/emilk/egui_template/blob/master/README.md#compiling-for-the-web), it follows the same structure.